 Green tea (unfermented)

-The tea leaves are not oxidized, but steamed and then dried.
-Heat prevents fermentation by inactivating enzymes.
-The absence of oxidation makes it possible to obtain a tea that is paler than black tea. thematcha (See article: Matcha What are the benefits of this wonderful Japanese green tea) is a type of green tea obtained by grinding tea leaves.é.
+Tea leaves are not oxidized, but are steamed and then dried.
+The heat prevents fermentation by inactivating the enzymes.
+The lack of oxidation results in a tea paler than black tea.
+Matcha (See the article: Matcha?
+What are the benefits of this wonderful Japanese green tea?) is a type of green tea obtained by grinding the tea leaves.

-- One of the richest in polyphenols, including 70% catechins (ex: EGCG).
+- One of the richest in polyphenols, of which 70 % are catechins (e.g. : EGCG).

 Black tea (fully fermented)

-The tea leaves are dried under hot air before being rolled and crushed, which triggers fermentation.
-During fermentation, enzymes naturally present in tea leaves oxidize polyphenolic compounds resulting in changes in color, taste and aroma.
+Tea leaves are dried under warm air before being rolled and crushed, which triggers fermentation.
+During fermentation, the enzymes naturally present in the tea leaves oxidize the polyphenolic compounds, leading to changes in color, taste and aroma.

-- High content of polyphenols but fermentation leads to oxidation of catechins which are transformed into theaflavins and thearubigins.
+- High polyphenol content but fermentation leads to oxidation of catechins, which are transformed into theaflavins and thearubigins.

 Oolong tea (partially fermented)

-Tea leaves are partially oxidized and are often fragrant and flavored (eg jasmine flowers).
+Tea leaves are partially oxidized and are often scented and flavored (e.g. : jasmine flowers).

-Manufacturing process: no or very little fermentation, this is the type of tea that undergoes the least transformation.
+Manufacturing process: no or very little fermentation — it’s the type of tea that undergoes the least processing.
 The leaves of the tea plant are picked and laid out to dry, which leaves the antioxidants present in the leaf intact.

 - Slightly higher polyphenol content than green teas.